maxdevos49/MadOS/README.md

 An operating system I am building mostly to get experience for low level development and to try something new other then web development.
 If I don't continue active development I atleast want to port Doom or a similar game.

 ### Contributions
-All contributions are welcomed so long as they come with a detailed descriptions of what they do as I am still learning lots.
+All contributions are welcomed so long as they come with a detailed descriptions of what they do as I am still learning.

 ### Current Goals:
   - [ ] Working Filesystem